-Big Sister or Brother gift: If you have older children, you could consider having a gift that's from the baby for them to open when they come to visit.
-They're probably going to feel pretty displaced over the next few months so it's a nice way to introduce them to the new addition to the family.
+Big Sister or Brother gift: If you have older children, you could consider having a gift that’s from the baby for them to open when they come to visit.
+They’re probably going to feel pretty displaced over the next few months so it’s a nice way to introduce them to the new ad

 Diapers: Most hospitals will give you a few but it’s a good idea to bring your own whether you’re going to use cloth or disposable.
 It’s not a bad idea to bring size newborn and size 1 as my 10lb baby never fit the smaller size.

 Wipes: Again, hospitals may or may not supply you with wipes so it’s a good idea to have them on hand.

 Soothers: I was all anti-soother until my son was born and my milk didn’t come in.
 Soothers are awesome and I will fight that fact to the death.
 Take a few different kinds with you to see what fits the bill, although, I had one child that loved soothers and one that didn’t care for them so they are a little hit and miss.
 Again, small enough to tuck in the bag so take ’em along.